gjermundgaraba/bjaanes.github.io/_posts/2016-02-28-picks-of-the-month-february-2016.md

 <a href="http://gjermundbjaanes.com/wp-content/uploads/2016/02/pocket-logo.png" rel="attachment wp-att-607"><img class="alignnone  wp-image-607" src="http://gjermundbjaanes.com/wp-content/uploads/2016/02/pocket-logo.png" alt="pocket logo" width="485" height="124" srcset="http://gjermundbjaanes.com/wp-content/uploads/2016/02/pocket-logo.png 1103w, http://gjermundbjaanes.com/wp-content/uploads/2016/02/pocket-logo-768x196.png 768w" sizes="(max-width: 485px) 100vw, 485px" /></a>

-Pocket was previously called &#8220;Read it Later&#8221; which in my opinion is a better and more descriptive name.
-It&#8217;s all about saving stuff for reading later.
+Pocket was previously called "Read it Later" which in my opinion is a better and more descriptive name.
+It's all about saving stuff for reading later.
 It has several other features, but none that I actually care that much about.

 All I use it for is to save things to read it later.

 &nbsp;

-During the day, whenever I stumble over something I want to read, but don&#8217;t have time for right away, I just save to Pocket.
+During the day, whenever I stumble over something I want to read, but don't have time for right away, I just save to Pocket.

 Then I can pick it up and read it whenever I feel like it (on my computer, phone or tablet).